tjercus/WRKT-0410/README.md

 ## TODOS

 ### App
+- Create a script that lists all eventbus subscriptions and emits per source file
 - Move propTypes to static class property above constructor
 - Progressive web application support
 - Try out immutable JS (in a branch!)
+- Try out react-material in a branch
 - Use TypeError instead of Error for checking parameters
 - yellow hint of change
 - Use webworkers, if possible, for paralel computing like augmentsegmentdata and calculate totals, see: https://github.com/substack/webworkify